7-Day Beginner Gym Plan: Simple Workouts to Build Consistency

 Why a 7‑Day Plan Works

 A week is long enough to see a tiny change in how you feel, but short enough that you won’t lose motivation.
-When you repeat the same simple routine for seven days, your body learns the moves, your mind builds a habit, and you start to trust yourself in the gym.
+When you repeat the same simple routine for a seven‑day beginner gym plan, your body learns the moves, your mind builds a habit, and you start to trust yourself in the gym.
 Consistency beats intensity for beginners every time.

 The science in plain words